vamsikandukuru/Scanning/README.md

 -xsltproc - used to convert the .xml file into .html

 ## Files
-- 'scan.html' - Human-readale HTML generated from XML.
+- 'scan.PDF' - Human-readale HTML generated from XML.